West Central District

 West Central District (中西區 (Zhōngxī Qū, Chung-hsi Ch'ü, Tiong-se-khu)) is a district located in the center of Tainan City, Taiwan.
 It is home to 76,983 people.

 History

 The district was founded on 1 January 2004, which merged with West District and Central District.

-This district was the capital of Taiwan about 200 years and also the oldest region in Taiwan and can be traced back 300 years.
+This district was the capital of Taiwan for approximately 200 years.
+Its history can be traced back 300 years.

 Administrative divisions

 The district consists of Chikan, Junwang, Fahua, Kaishan, Yonghua, Yaowang, Guangxian, Daliang, Xihu, Xixian, Chenghuang, Nanmei, Nanmen, Xiaoximen, Wutiaogang, Duiyue, Qiancao, Fuqian, Nanchang and Xihe Village.